SatyamSSJ10/SetsuScansHelper/README.md

 cd ./SetsuScansHelper
 git clone https://huggingface.co/SatyamSSJ10/SSHelper
 ```
-### For Noobies who wants to use GPU
-Install CUDA and CUDNN

-Set Path and Stuffs

-Run ```Install.bat```
+### Auto Install is not properly set up, so you need to have some experience.

 ### For Experienced
-So what we're dealing with here is Pytorch and Transformers, so install those and then leave the rest to requirements.txt, if you want you could setup an environment (preferred).
+So, what we're dealing with here is Pytorch and Transformers, so install those and then leave the rest to requirements.txt.
+If you want, you could set up an environment (preferred).
+Get help of ChatGPT if you don't know what you are doing.

 Also, we're using a custom EasyOCR module here
 ```
 git clone https://github.com/SatyamSSJ10/EasyOCR
-cd ./
+cd ./EasyOCR
 pip install .
 cd ../
+rmdir /Q /S EasyOCR
+pip install -r requirements.txt

 ```

 ## :space_invader: Running